-• Revenues and Other Expenditures and Other General Fund Fir nancing Sources F inancing Uses Revenues/Expenditures (GAAP Basis) \$ 10,309,009 \$ 10,220,895 Recognize use of fund balance as funding source 290,000 - Other GAAP adjustments (221,987) (221,987) Budgetary Basis \$ 10,377,022 \$ 9,998,908
+General Fund Fir Revenues and Other nancing Sources Expenditures and Other Financing Use GAAP Basis \$ 10,810,996 \$ 10,125,620 Recognize use of fund balance as funding source 668,000 - Record budgeted transfers to stabilization fund - 335,000 Budgetary Basis \$ 11,478,996 \$ 10,460,620

-4. Cash and Short-Term Investments
+4. Deposits and Investments

-Custodial Credit Risk - Deposits.
-Custodial credit risk is the risk that in the event of a bank failure, the County's deposits may not be returned.
 Massachusetts General Laws, Chapter 35, Section 22, places certain limitation on cash deposits and investments available to the County.
 Authorized deposits include demand deposits, term deposits, and certificates of deposit in trust companies, national banks, savings banks, and certain other financial institutions.
 Deposits may not exceed certain levels without collateralization of the excess by the financial institution involved.
 The County may also invest in securities issued by or unconditionally guaranteed by the U.S. government or an agency thereof, and having a maturity from date of purchase of one year or less.
 The County may also invest in repurchase agreements guaranteed by such government securities with maturity dates of not more than ninety days from the date of purchase.
-The County may invest in units of the Massachusetts Municipal Depository Trust (MMDT), an external investment pool managed by the Treasurer of the Commonwealth of Massachusetts.
-Cash deposits are reported at carrying amount, which reasonably approximates fair value.
+The County may invest in units of the Massachusetts Municipal Depository Trust (MMDT), an external investment pool managed by the Treasurer of the Commonwealth of Massachusetts, which meets the criteria established by Governmental Accounting Standards Board (GASB) 19.
+MMDT has an average maturity of less than 1 year and is not rated or subject to custodial credit risk disclosure.

 The County invests in the MMDT cash and bond portfolio, which is an external investment pool and is not SEC-registered.
-The fund is state-regulated and is valued at amortized cost.
+Funds are state-regulated and are valued at amortized cost.